Choice of walks for beginner

 and experienced walkers

-If you’re a serious rambler or just like to stretch your legs and enjoy the view, then the Carlow Summer Walking Festival is for you!
+If you’re a serious rambler or just like to stretch your legs and enjoy the view, then the Carlow Autumn Walking Festival is for you!

 Guidelines for A & B Walks are as follows: